 The Falkland Islands are one of the UK's most isolated overseas territories and home to one of the most remote military garrisons.

-Getting people and equipment there is difficult, with all deliveries having to be flown or shipped in (click above to find out more about how it's done).
+Getting people and equipment there is difficult, with all deliveries either flown or shipped in.

-Tasked with this crucial job is the British Forces South Atlantic Islands (BFSAI), staffed by over 1,000 personnel from all three services, which also protects South Georgia and the South Sandwich Islands.
+Tasked with this crucial job is the British Forces South Atlantic Islands (BFSAI), staffed by more than 1,000 personnel from all three services.
+BFSAI also protects South Georgia and the South Sandwich Islands.

 After the end of the Falklands War in 1982, Britain invested heavily in the islands' defences, including constructing a new airfield at RAF Mount Pleasant, 27 miles (43 km) west of the capital, Stanley.

-The Royal Navy also has Trafalgar and Astute-class nuclear submarines, armed with Tomahawk cruise missiles, which can be deployed to the area – although the details of these deployments are classified.
+It is speculated that the Royal Navy also has Trafalgar and Astute-class nuclear submarines, armed with Tomahawk cruise missiles, which could potentially be deployed to the area – although the details of these deployments are classified.

-Also integrated into the defence system for the islands is their part-time volunteer force, the Falkland Islands Defence Force (FIDF), a company-strength light infantry force.
+Also integrated into the defence system for the islands is the part-time volunteer force, the Falkland Islands Defence Force (FIDF), a company-strength light infantry force.

-The FIDF receives constant training from a Warrant Officer seconded from the Royal Marines and has been trained by the Royal Navy to operate the Oerlikon 20 mm cannon and to board vessels suspected of fishery poaching.
+The FIDF receives training from a Warrant Officer seconded from the Royal Marines and has been trained by the Royal Navy to operate the Oerlikon 20mm cannon and to board vessels suspected of fishery poaching.